tock/tock/doc/Process_Console.md

  For the examples below we will have 2 processes on the board: blink (which will `blink` all the LEDs that are connected to the kernel), and `c_hello` (which prints 'Hello World' when the console is started).
 Also, a micro:bit v2 board was used as support for the commands, so the results may vary on other devices.
+ We will assume that the user has a serial connection to the board, either by using tockloader or another serial port software.
  With that console open, you can issue commands.
 For example, to get a list of the available commands, use the `help` command:
  ```text
 tock$ help